 How to get SEN Support

-If a child or young person has SEN, or a setting thinks that they might have SEN, they must follow this process:
+If a child or young person has SEN, or an educational setting thinks that they might have SEN, the staff must follow this process:

-- Plan: once a child or young person’s needs have been identified, settings must decide what outcomes they want the child or young person to achieve and what support should be put in place to help them achieve those outcomes.
-There should be a clear date set to review whether these outcomes have been achieved.
-Parents/the young person must be involved in agreeing these outcomes.
+- Plan: once a child or young person’s needs have been identified, staff must work together with them and their family to decide what outcomes they want the child or young person to achieve and what support should be put in place to help them achieve those outcomes.

-- Do: The staff, supported by the SENCO where relevant, should put this support into practice.
+- Do: the staff, supported by the special educational needs coordinator (SENCO) where relevant, should put this support into practice.

-- Review: The support received by the child or young person should be reviewed by the setting and families/the young person to see if it is working or have been achieved.
+- Review: the support received by the child or young person should be reviewed by everyone involved to see if it is working.
 If it is, it might continue.
-If it is not or the outcomes have been achieved, some of the arrangements might be changed.
+If it is not working, or if the outcomes have been achieved, some of the arrangements might be changed.